 Zdravko Grebo (30 July 1947 – 29 January 2019) was a Bosnian law professor at the University of Sarajevo’s Law School.
 He was born in 1947 in Mostar.
-Zdravko is the founder of Open Society Foundation of Bosnia and Herzegovina (Soros Foundation) as well as the director of the Center for Interdisciplinary Postgraduate Studies of the University of Sarajevo.
-He also serves as the chief of the Department of the State and International Public Law.
+Professor Grebo was the founder of Open Society Foundation of Bosnia and Herzegovina (Soros Foundation) as well as the director of the Center for Interdisciplinary Postgraduate Studies of the University of Sarajevo.
+He also served as the chief of the Department of the State and International Public Law.

-Grebo graduated from the Sarajevo Law School in 1970 and attended the postgraduate course at the Department of Legal Theory of the Belgrade Law School where in 1976 he earned his PhD.
-From 1972 he lectured at the Sarajevo Law School and became a professor in January 1991.
-Grebo published and edited books “Kelsen and Marx,” “Foundations of Legal System of Socialist Federal Republic of Yugoslavia,” and “The Philosophy of Law.”
+Professor Grebo graduated from the Sarajevo Law School in 1970 and attended the postgraduate course at the Department of Legal Theory of the Belgrade Law School where he earned his PhDin 1976.
+From 1972, he lectured at the Sarajevo Law School and became a professor in January 1991.
+Professor Grebo published and edited books “Kelsen and Marx,” “Foundations of Legal System of Socialist Federal Republic of Yugoslavia,” and “The Philosophy of Law.”